8base/Documentation/docs/backend/8base-console-custom-functions-triggers.md

 ---
 id: '8base-console-custom-functions-triggers'
 sidebar_label: 'Triggers'
+redirect_from: '/backend/custom-functions/triggers'
-slug: '/backend/custom-functions/triggers'
+slug: '/projects/backend/custom-functions/triggers'
 ---

 # Triggers

-A *trigger* is a type of function that runs in response to a data mutation event (i.e, while creating, updating or deleting an object).
+A _trigger_ is a type of function that runs in response to a data mutation event (i.e, while creating, updating or deleting an object).
 This allows for important actions to run as callbacks to your data commits, without cluttering up client apps with web requests.

 ## 8base.yml